 P&T vs. PRB: Which Remedy Wins?

 Pump-and-treat is the default.
 A permeable reactive barrier costs more upfront but works passively.
-Deterministic analysis says P&T is cheaper.
-Monte Carlo reverses the decision.
+With early intervention, three extraction wells contain the plume in every Monte Carlo realization and P&T beats PRB at every horizon.

 How Does Pump-and-Treat Work?